Key facts

 Course overview

 Prepare yourself for the diverse challenges of the film and TV industry with our new Master of Film and Television.
-From finding roles that match your interests to pitching your ideas and, ultimately, bringing your stories to life on screen & develop industry-focused expertise, build highly sought technical skills in world-class facilities, and gain practical knowledge about the business side of the entertainment industry.
+From finding roles that match your interests to pitching your ideas and, ultimately, bringing your stories to life on screen and develop industry-focused expertise, build highly sought technical skills in world-class facilities, and gain practical knowledge about the business side of the entertainment industry.
 You'll graduate with an impressive portfolio guaranteed to impress your future employers and industry peers.

 Are you an emerging screen practitioner wanting to take your career to the next level?